abdulhaire567/Snort-Live-Attack/README.md

 <br />
 <br />

-Going through the packets I noticed a chunk of packets coming from the IP adress 10.10.245.36 port 46684 to our machine to port 22 which is the SSH port.
-This tells me a connection was attempted.
-Most likely a remote connection attempt. <br/>
+While analyzing the packet data, I observed a significant number of packets originating from IP address 10.10.245.36, specifically from port 46684, targeting our machine on port 22, which is designated for SSH.
+This indicates that a connection attempt was made, most likely an unauthorized remote access attempt. <br/>
 <img src="https://imgur.com/vpgskbR.png" height="80%" width="80%" />
 <br />
 <br />

-After I found the source of our attack, I have to create a rule to alert us whenever a similar connection attempt is made by our attacker.
-To make this rule, I will navigate to our local rules /etc/snort/rules/local.rules.
-After creating this rule I will automatically get alerts when the attacker suspicious IP attempts to connect  <br/>
+After identifying the source of the attack, I need to create a rule that will generate alerts whenever a similar connection attempt is made by the attacker.
+To do this, I will navigate to our local rules file at /etc/snort/rules/local.rules.
+Once the rule is created, I will automatically receive alerts whenever the attacker's suspicious IP attempts to connect.  <br/>
 <img src="https://i.imgur.com/YLo4rBM.png" height="80%" width="80%" />
 <br />
 <br />

-Now I will test my new rule in console mode which provides fast style alerts on the console screen.
-I want to see if i will recieve our alerts whenever theres an attempt.
-After testing it out and it successfully worked, now it is time to put it into action.
-Now I can run snort with the -A full option, which adds the printing of full alert information, as suggested in the task <br/>
+I will now test my new rule in console mode, which displays real-time alerts directly on the console screen.
+My objective is to verify whether I receive alerts whenever an attempt is detected.
+After conducting the test successfully, it is time to implement the rule in practice.
+I can now run Snort with the -A full option, enabling the display of comprehensive alert information, as outlined in the task requirements. <br/>
 <img src="https://i.imgur.com/UiHRhF1.png" height="80%" width="80%"/>
 <br />
 <br />

-After putting it into action, I successfully was able to stop the attack.
-As you can see at the top right corner, it says that I have successfully been able to stop the attack  <br/>
+After implementing the rule, I successfully mitigated the attack.
+As indicated in the top right corner, the system confirms that the attack has been successfully stopped.  <br/>
 <img src="https://i.imgur.com/CQ8yguw.png" height="80%" width="80%" />
 <br />
 <br />